 What are the updated status and step values for this record?

-[Insert screenshot and brief explanation here.]
+I used the UPDATE statement above the update the step and status for order 5175.
+The updated status and step is shown by the SELECT statement, which is Complete and Credit Customer.

 Delete RMA records.